collapsed-stacks/firearms/questions/480/powder-and-primer-sizes-how-vital-are-they-when-reloading.md

 - posted by: [sdavids](https://stackexchange.com/users/-1/150-sdavids) on 2011-11-10
 - score: 2

-<p>If you are new to reloading, it is great idea to take a quick class on reloading which is probably available in your area.
+If you are new to reloading, it is great idea to take a quick class on reloading which is probably available in your area.
 The next best thing is to get a book on reloading which will give you the proper formulas you want for your caliber.
 Reloading is a dangerous thing if you are unsure with what you are doing.
 If you put in too much powder your barrel can explode, if you don't put enough powder in the cartridge you will get a squib load - which can lead into a major issue if you end up firing another round right after.
-In short, if you are new to reloading please be consulted with someone who has experience with it to show you the ropes.</p>
+In short, if you are new to reloading please be consulted with someone who has experience with it to show you the ropes.

 ## Answer 482